-This course teaches you the art of modern web defense for Java applications by focusing on foundational defensive techniques, cutting edge protections, and Java EE security features that you can use in your applications as soon as you return to work.
+The course teaches you the art of modern web defense for Java applications by focusing on foundational defensive techniques, cutting-edge protection, and Java EE security features you can use in your applications as soon as you return to work.
 This includes learning how to:

 - Identify security defects in your code

 - Fix security bugs using secure coding techniques